phouse512/blog/_posts/2017-06-25-golang-python-job-processor.markdown

 handle these errors.
 All of my `Worker` interfaces have a `Cleanup()` method that handles any leftovers after spawning this Python job.
 Any leftover files, open connections, etc. must be cleaned up regardless of success or failure.
-Additionally the worker must then be returned back to the pool for more work.
+Additionally the worker must then be returned back to the pool for future processing.

 ### Golang Job Processor